 A Pap test is done to look for changes in the cells of the cervix.
 Results are usually available in 1 to 2 weeks.
 Ask your doctor when you can expect the results.

 In the United States, the Bethesda system (TBS) is the most widely used system for reporting Pap test results.
 It provides information about the quality of the cell sample and the types of cell changes found.

 The sample contained enough cells and no abnormal cells were found.

 The sample did not contain enough cells, or abnormal cells were found.
-For more information about abnormal Pap test results, see the topic Abnormal Pap Test.
+To learn more about abnormal Pap test results, see the topic Abnormal Pap Test.

 What Affects the Test